vseehausen/permissionless-create2/doc/eip.md

 ---
 title: Permissionless CREATE2 Factory
 description: Standard deployment parameters for a permissionless CREATE2 factory contract with deterministic address.
-author: Nicholas Rodrigues Lordello (@nlordell)
+author: Nicholas Rodrigues Lordello (@nlordell), Richard Meissner (@rmeissner)
 discussions-to: <URL>
 status: Draft
 type: Standards Track
 category: ERC
 created: 2025-05-15
-requires: EIP-155, EIP-1014, EIP-7702
+requires: EIP-1014, EIP-7702
 ---

 ## Abstract

-This ERC specifies an alternative mechanism and deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
-The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1044](./eip-1044.md) `CREATE2 (0xf5)` opcode.
+This ERC specifies an alternative mechanism using the [EIP-7702](./eip-7702.md) `Set Code for EOAs (0x4)` transaction type as well as deployment parameters for a permissionless CREATE2 factory contract with deterministic cross-chain address (`0xC0DE207acb0888c5409E51F27390Dad75e4ECbe7`) and code.
+The deployed contract can then be used to deploy any other contracts to deterministic addresses by leveraging the [EIP-1014](./eip-1014.md) `CREATE2 (0xf5)` opcode.

 ## Motivation